Scotland's Best B&Bs

 Not all castles are open all the time, but your hosts will be happy to check opening times for you.
 Just ask

 Magnificent castle built in 1720 and home of the Dukes of Argyll.
 Tearoom, toilets and gift shop.
 16 acres of grounds.
-Open 1 April to 31 October from 10am, last entry 5pm.
+Open 1 April to 31 October.
 Admission charges apply.
 Woodland walks (free).

 One of Scotland’s grandest castles due to its imposing position and impressive architecture, Stirling Castle commands the countryside for many miles around.
 It towers over some of the most important battlefields of Scotland’s past including Stirling Bridge, the site of William Wallace’s victory over the English in 1297, and Bannockburn where Robert the Bruce defeated the same foe in the summer of 1314.
 Cafe.
 Open daily 1 April - 30 September, 9.30am - 6pm; and daily 1 October - 31 March, 9.30am - 5pm.
 Admission charges apply.